 Date unknown: Tom Purcell (Scoot McNairy) meets Lucy (Mamie Gummer).
 Four months after they start dating, Lucy gets pregnant with their son, Will, and the couple quickly marries.

 • After sunset that same day, with the children not yet home, Tom Purcell drives around the small town of West Finger to look for them.
-This initial search occurs before 9 p.m., if later testimony about the teens at the tower is to be believed, as Tom sees them and also spots Brett Woodard, a.k.a. the Trashman, on the road.
+This initial search occurs before 9 p.m., if later testimony about the teens at the tower is to be believed, as Tom sees them and also spots Brett Woodard on the road.

-November 8: After the case hits the news and the search for the Purcells intensifies, Hays and West go to West Finger Public Schools, where they speak to Will’s teacher, Amelia Reardon (Carmen Ejogo).
+November 8: After the case hits the news and the search for the Purcells intensifies, Hays and West go to West Finger Public Schools, where they speak to Will’s teacher, Amelia Reardon.

 • Hays then questions Freddy Burns, who confirms he saw the Purcells riding their bikes at 4:15 p.m.

 • Hays and Purcell attempt to question Brett Woodard, but he is not at home.
-They investigate the trash-strewn residence.
+They investigate his trash-strewn residence.

 • As the search party begins to wrap up for the evening, Hays heads off on his own, finding corn-husk dolls that lead him to the body of Will Purcell.

 November 9 to 13: At Will’s funeral, Hays and West interview Dan O’Brien about his relationship with his nephew.
-Then, during the funeral reception at the Purcell home, Will’s grandmother suggests that Julie may not be Tom’s child.
+During the funeral reception at the Purcell home, Will’s grandmother suggests that Julie isn’t Tom’s child.

 • After a town meeting with the state attorney general, Hays shows a photo of the doll to Amelia Reardon.
-Amelia shows the doll photo to kids on the playground, noticing Freddy Burns and his buddies acting strange.
-Then a boy named Mike reveals that Julie had a doll like it on Halloween, a week before she disappeared.
-Detectives Hays and West question Mike about the doll, piecing together the path the kids followed on Halloween.
+She shows the doll photo to kids on the playground, and a boy named Mike reveals that Julie had a doll like it on Halloween.
+Hays and West question Mike about the doll, piecing together the path the kids followed on Halloween.

 • West gets a report from the vice squad about Theodore LaGrange, a sex offender who has been acting suspicious and recently relocated not far from West Finger.
 Hays and West pick up LaGrange, beating him during an illegal interrogation, before learning that he has an alibi.